o3world/o3w-frontend-guidelines/README.md

 <a name="pixels-ems-rems-for-typography"></a>
 ### Pixels vs. EMs vs. REMs for Typography

-Use REMs with a pixel fallback for font-size, because it offers absolute control over text.
-Additionally, a unitless line-height is preferred because it does not inherit a percentage value of its parent element, but instead is based on a multiplier of the font-size.
+Use REMs with a pixel fallback for `font-size`, because it offers absolute control over text.
+Additionally, a unitless `line-height` is preferred because it does not inherit a percentage value of its parent element, but instead is based on a multiplier of the `font-size`.

 <a name="scss-comments"></a>
 ### Comments